AI Chatbot for Small Business - How to Pick the Right One in 2026

 We build custom AI chatbots for businesses that have outgrown the off-the-shelf options.
 The fastest way to find out which category a business falls into is a 15-minute audit of current support volume and integration needs - that conversation starts here.

 Off-the-shelf AI chatbots work well for small businesses with simple needs and under 50 daily inquiries.
 Custom chatbot solutions make sense when you need deep integrations, handle high volume, or operate in regulated industries.
-The decision isn't about budget alone - it's about total cost of ownership over 18+ months.
+Budget alone is a bad way to decide; compare total cost of ownership over 18+ months instead.

 Don't pick an AI chatbot for small business because it's cheap.
 Don't build custom because it sounds impressive.
-Pick the one that matches your actual workflow, volume, and growth trajectory.
-The right choice saves money.
+Pick the one that matches your actual workflow and volume.
+The right choice pays for itself.
 The wrong one costs more than doing nothing.